genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/06_forms.md

 }
 ```

-Now we need to interact with the Event Handlers that respond to user changes and also store the inputted data.
+Now we need to interact with the Event Handlers that respond to user changes and also store the data.

 We can do it in the traditional way by adding `@change` [Event Handler](https://www.fast.design/docs/fast-element/declaring-templates#events) - but we can also use the `sync` directive, which does that for us automatically.